Federal Regulation of Rodenticides

 In effect, the restrictions limit the possession and use of SGARs to only certified pesticide applicators in California.
 At the same time this action expands the definition of private applicator to include livestock producers to mirror the federal definition, opening up the potential for increased agricultural use.
 The restrictions began on July 1, 2014.

 Making SGARs unavailable to general consumers may encourage people to use other rodent control strategies, such as integrated pest management and non-chemical measures.
 However, the effect of these restrictions on wildlife remains uncertain.
-Use of SGARs under this proposed rule change still leaves wildlife that consume poisoned rodents in a vulnerable position.
+Use of SGARs under these restrictions still leaves wildlife that consume poisoned rodents in a vulnerable position.

 For additional information about state-by-state regulation of rodenticides, please consult the website of the agency responsible for regulating pesticides in your state, usually a Department of Agriculture or Environmental Protection.
 Contact information is available on the National Pesticide Information Center’s Directory of State Pesticide Regulatory Agencies.